Guide to the On-Site Visit

 - Intelligence/Mental Ability Tests: designed to assess your critical thinking skills, including problem solving, mathematical aptitude, and memory.
 They are typically structured in a format similar to the SAT and ACT.

 - Work Simulation Tests: These provide you with sample work scenarios that you must work through to a satisfactory result.

 - Specific Skills Tests: For many highly specialized professions, employers will test your skills in specific areas (e.g., engineering and computer science); these tests are often tied into certification.

 - Personality Tests: occasionally used to try to predict employee success.

 - Honesty Tests: These are usually reserved for jobs in high security areas or where there will be access to trade secrets, merchandise, or cash.

 After the Visit

-Many employers will get back to candidates within two weeks of the actual visit with an offer or a rejection.
-However, some offer jobs on the spot while others take up to a month to respond.
-It is, therefore, a good idea for you to find out how long you can expect to wait to hear from the employer regarding an employment decision.
-You should feel free to contact the employer to check on delays if the estimated decision date passes with no response.
+- Many employers will get back to you within two weeks of the visit with an offer or a rejection.
+Some offer jobs on the spot while others take up to a month to respond.